Lucasor99/TFM/README.md

   Opens a console in the `web` pod for web application management.

+  > [!NOTE]
+  > First time you need to run the command `python3 manage.py createsuperuser` on the web pod

 ### ASN.1 Compiler Commands

 The ASN.1 compiler is used to create database tables and insert data into Cassandra.
 Here are the essential commands: